pybel/pybel/docs/source/overview.rst

 Current bel2rdf serialization tools build URLs with the OpenBEL Framework domain as a namespace, rather than respect the original namespaces of original entities.
 This does not follow the best practices of the semantic web, where URL’s representing an object point to a real page with additional information.
-For example, UniProt Knowledge Base does an exemplary job of this.
-Ultimately, using non-standard URL’s makes harmonizing and data integration difficult.
+For example, UniProt does an exemplary job of this.
+Ultimately, using non-standard URLs makes harmonizing and data integration difficult.

 Additionally, the RDF format does not easily allow for the annotation of edges.
 A simple statement in BEL that one